decretist/Dissertation/Chapter2/chapter2.md

 [^9]: Excepting only that there is no first-recension version of Part III.

-[^10]: "Distinctiones apposuit in prima parte et ultima Paucapalea ..."
-@mclaughlin_summa_1952, 1.
-(Paucapalea arranged the distinctions
-in the first part and the last, trans.
-PLE)

 [^11]: @somerville_prefaces_1998, 200-201.
 Somerville is translating
 from @kalb_studien_1983, 113-120.
 "Compositorem huius operis recte